-A. Except for the Flood Plain District and Groundwater Protection District, the boundaries of these districts are defined and bounded on the map entitled, "Town of Medway Zoning Map," dated December 4, 2014, as may be amended and revised, with a list of the names of the members of the Planning and Economic Development Board and filed with the Town Clerk, which map, together with all explanatory matter thereon, is hereby incorporated in and made a part of this Zoning Bylaw.
+A. Except for the Flood Plain District and Groundwater Protection District, the boundaries of these districts are defined and bounded on the map entitled, "Town of Medway Zoning Map," dated December 27, 2019, as may be amended and revised and filed with the Town Clerk, which map is hereby incorporated in and made a part of this Zoning Bylaw.